microsoft/autogen/website/docs/Examples/Integrate - AzureML.md

 `
 config.run_config.environment_variables["_AZUREML_CR_START_RAY"] = "true"
 `
 tells AzureML to start ray on each node of the cluster.
+This ia a feature in preview and it is subject to change in future.
+It is applicable to dedicated VMs only.

 #### Run distributed tune job